Welsh Castles Relay 2019

 If there is enough interest, we will use minibuses.
 From checking with a couple of hire firms, that would cost around £50 per head which includes fuel and insurance.
 Drivers would need at least a full category B licence and we would need 2 drivers for each bus.

 KevBest will arrange a training programme starting in March 2019 aimed at the half-marathon distance with extra hills for those on mountain stages.

-All runners will get a branded “team” shirt (different fittings for ladies and men) and cap.
+All runners will get a branded “team” shirt (different fittings for ladies and men).

 We will set up a WhatsApp group just before the weekend to facilitate communication between all participants during the weekend.